The Via Dolorosa in Jerusalem’s Old City

 Station 13

-Between stations 11 and 12 is a statue of the Madonna that marks the site where Joseph of Arimathea took down the body of Jesus (Luke 23:53).
+Between Stations 11 and 12 stands a statue of the Virgin Mary marking the traditional site where Joseph of Arimathea took down the body of Jesus from the cross after the crucifixion (Luke 23:53; John 19:38).

 Station 14